bplmaps/toi-field-trips/content/locations/diana-adams-house.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1CP9g9_ZP4rLFz6wx4LUzZFbUlT7llpc&ehbc=2E312F" width="640" height="480"></iframe>
 A map with plotted points of women property owners from Clough’s Atlas of Boston neighborhoods, blocks 100-5000.

 Women property owners appear in most sections of Clough's Atlas and throughout the city.
 Only ten blocks in Clough's Atlas recorded no women property owners.
 These blocks include areas surrounding Mill Creek and Mill Pond, as well as one section of wharves along the harbor.
 Fourteen blocks had five or more women property owners.
 These areas are centralized around Ship Street, School Street, and Essex Street.
+Some women who appeared in the atlas, like Hannah Rowe appeared in multiple blocks and owned several properties in the same area or across the city.
+Women's pursuit of liberty through property ownership and operating businesses didn't begin with the American Revolution, but the war did strengthen their fight for equality and independence.

 *Danielle DeVantier is a public history master’s student at Northeastern University.*